Russell Wilson and Pete Carroll, ever the optimists, were bit by reality in the Seahawks’ loss to the Rams

 And that was right after Wilson said, “I know who I am.
 I know that I’m a great football player.
 I know I’ve been great.
 I know I will be great.
 And I’ll continue to be great.
 I know there are better days ahead.”

-It all might have been a moot point if not for a decision by Carroll on Seattle’s first possession of the second half, trailing 17-13, to punt on fourth-and-inches from their own 42.
+It all might have been a moot point if not for a decision by Carroll on Seattle’s first possession of the second half, trailing 17-13, to punt on fourth-and-inches from its own 42.

 Afterward, Carroll staunchly defended the call, even knowing what (predictably) resulted.
 Starting from their own 12, the Rams marched methodically down the field to a touchdown, converting a third-and-13 en route, as teams have been wont to do all year.